JuliaPhylo/PhyloTraits.jl/docs/src/man/fitDiscrete.md

 ## Substitution models

-After reading in your data, choose a model to describe how evolutionary changes (or substitutions, in the case of DNA) happened over time.
+After reading in your data, we need to choose a model to describe how evolutionary changes (or substitutions, in the case of DNA) happened over time.
 Available Markov substitution models are described below.

 For general trait types, use one of these three models: